yeetfolio/yeetfolio.github.io/stuff/design.md

 amount of characters that should be in a link in the linkbar.
 If a link is too long, it will take up valuable space.

 Speaking of valuable space, the links themselves take up some pretty big space.
-This is fine, how- -ever, there is a point when I consider them to take up too much space.
+This is fine, however, there is a point when I consider them to take up too much space.

 If you look at the linkbar on [this site](https://yeetfolio.github.io/design-guide), you will notice that the links are centered in the bar.
 There is blank space between the links and the side's